 Figure 15 gives an example of RAID-5EE implemented with Rotating Parity 0 with Data Restart.
 RAID-5EE has hot space distributed across the extents.
 In the event of an extent failure, the hot space on the remaining extents is used to rebuild and re-stripe the data in a manner that the remaining extents become a RAID-5 VD.
+Table 8 gives the indices and constants used to describe the data layout of this type of RAID.

-Figure 15: RAID-5EE Rotating Parity 0 with Data Restart (PRL=25, RLQ=00)
+Figure 15: RAID-5EE Rotating Parity 0 with Data Restart (PRL=25, RLQ=00) Example